rkuma183/wilsonmar.github.io/_posts/2016-04-01-java-google-guava.md

 > It's kinda like learning to swim by diving into the deep end of a pool filled with Olympic swimmers.

 This is probably why <a target="_blank" href="https://en.wikipedia.org/wiki/Google_Guava">
-the Wikipedia page on Guava</a> mention that developers of the library don't encourage outside contributions.
+the Wikipedia page on Guava</a> mentions that developers of the library don't encourage outside contributions.

-## Get It on Your Laptop
+## Get It on Your Laptop #

 0. On a Mac, create a group folder (google), then